fortify-ps-sandbox/FortifyImportExportUtility/README.md

     * How to differentiate between previously submitted versus new vulnerabilities is now decided in the target configuration
 * As an advanced use case, FortifyImportExportUtility can process multiple sources and targets within a single run

+When migrating from FortifyBugTrackerUtility, please verify the following:
+* FortifyImportExportUtility can successfully identify vulnerabilities previously exported with FortifyBugTrackerUtility
+* TODO

 ## Developers